March 25, 2026

 Minimum Wage in California 2026

-As of January 1, 2026, the state minimum wage in California is $16.90 per hour for most workers.
-This applies to California employers of all sizes as the state eliminated the two-tiered small/large employer distinction several years ago.
+As of January 1, 2026, the new minimum wage in California is $16.90 per hour for most employees, representing the California statewide minimum wage that applies to all employers regardless of size.

-The 2026 rate reflects a 2.49% increase over the 2025 rate of $16.50 per hour, tied to changes in the Consumer Price Index (CPI) for urban wage earners and clerical workers.
-California uses this index to adjust the minimum wage annually, which means state-level increases are baked into basic state law rather than left to legislative action each year.
+The 2026 rate reflects a 2.49% increase over the 2025 rate of $16.50 per hour.
+That increase is tied to the Consumer Price Index (CPI) for urban wage earners and clerical workers.
+California uses this index to adjust the minimum wage automatically each January 1st, so state-level increases take effect without requiring new legislation.

-California continues to lead the country on worker pay protections.
+California continues to lead the country on employee pay protections.
 While more than 20 states still follow the federal minimum wage of $7.25 per hour, California's rate is more than double that.
-When you factor in the numerous local wage increases across the state, many California workers earn significantly more than what state law alone requires.
+When you factor in the numerous local wage increases across the state, many California employees are entitled to a higher minimum wage than what the state floor alone requires.
+Most employees working in other states do not have access to the same wage protections that California law provides, and understanding that distinction matters when evaluating whether your rights have been violated.

 Industry-Specific Minimum Wages in California

-California has established separate minimum wage rates for certain industries.
-If you work in one of them, your employer is required to pay you more than the standard state rate.
+California has established separate minimum wage rates for certain industries, and if you work in one of them, your employer is required to pay you more than the standard state rate.

-Healthcare facility employers are covered under a phased schedule that began in 2024 under SB 525.
-Rates vary by employer type as certain healthcare facilities such as large hospitals, dialysis clinics, and rural facilities each have their own thresholds, ranging from $18 to $23 per hour depending on the setting.
-For the most current rates by facility type, visit the California Department of Industrial Relations.
+Healthcare facility employers fall under a phased schedule that began in 2024 under SB 525.
+Rates vary by employer type, with certain healthcare facilities such as large hospitals, skilled nursing facilities, and dialysis clinics each carrying their own thresholds.
+For health care workers, healthcare minimum wage California 2026 rates range from $18 to $23 per hour depending on the type of facility.
+For the most current rates by setting, visit the California Department of Industrial Relations at dir.ca.gov.

-It's not just hourly workers who see increased rates.
-California exempt employee wage increases also took effect on January 1, 2026.
+It is not just hourly employees who are affected by the minimum wage increase.
+California exempt employee wage increases also took effect on January 1, 2026, raising the minimum salary threshold required for exempt classification.

-To qualify as exempt under California law, meaning an employee can be classified as salaried and not entitled to overtime.
-An employee must earn a minimum annual salary of $70,304 per year, or $1,352 per week.
-This is based on the requirement that exempt employees earn at least twice the state minimum wage for full-time employment.
+To qualify as exempt from overtime under California law, meaning an employee can be classified as salaried and not entitled to overtime pay, that employee must earn a minimum annual salary of $70,304 per year, or $1,352 per week.
+This threshold is set at twice the state minimum wage for full-time employment, and as the minimum wage rises each year, the salary floor rises with it.
+If you believe you are misclassified as exempt and have been denied overtime as a result, you can learn more about your rights on our unpaid overtime page.

 Updated January 2026